Optional Course (Beginner, Pre-intermediate and Intermediate) of Japanese Language (free of charge)

 The applicants must submit the documents in the application form.

-To be eligible for the Japanese course, students must:
+To be eligible for the Japanese course, students:

-- not have repeated any year of study;
+- must have not repeated any year of study;

-- not have any unpassed exam from the last exam session.
+- must have not any failed exam from the last exam session.

 |1.
 Academic performance (average academic score)||30|

 - A student with an average academic score of 9,50 or higher, will receive 30 points;